 On the other hand, next to the beach there is a children’s park and there are also designated picnic areas with shadow, so we recommend this beach 100% to go with the family.

-To eat in Melenara, our favorite place is El Mago Carlín that includes Canarian and Italian cuisine in its offer.
+To eat in Melenara, our favorite place is El Mago Karlín that includes Canarian and Italian cuisine in its offer.
 La Rubia and El Venecia are also very popular in the area.
 However, they are usually very crowded (especially holidays and weekends) and the quality is not so good.
-Just 10 minutes walk along the promenade you also have the Fishermen’s Association of Taliarte with a very good value for money.
+Just 10 minutes walk along the promenade you also have the Fishermen’s Guild of Taliarte with a very good local food and value for money.
 The only handicap of this last restaurant is that you do not eat overlooking the sea.
 However, it is a 100% localguider site.